ArchUsr64/blog/lfx_blog.md

 it has been an amazing development to go from a stranger to the mailing list way of software engineering to contribute drivers to the Linux Kernel.

-The mentorship proved to be an indispensable catalyst in kick-starting my path towards Kernel development.
+The mentorship proved to be an indispensable catalyst in kick-starting my path toward Kernel development.
 I thank my mentors and fellow mentees for joining me along the journey, your support and enthusiasm were critical in making this a success.